nikip123/hackathon/README.md

    ```bash
    node appT.js
    ```

-### Usage
+## Usage
 1. Launch the backend server (see Backend Setup).
-2. Open the frontend (see Frontend Setup).
+2. Open the frontend in a browser (see Frontend Setup).
-3. Use the user interface to upload an OpenAPI JSON file for testing.

-## Warning
+3. Interact with the application through the user interface.
+### Warning!
-Run tests on a copy of your application.
-This project simulates attacks, which could affect unprotected resources.
+Make sure you are working on a copy of your application - the project might affect your resources if they are not protected.

-### Cyberattacks Tested
-1. Forceful Browsing:
-Attempting to access restricted resources by modifying URL endpoints.
-2. SQL Injection:
-Includes traditional and blind SQL injection to test database vulnerabilities.
-3. Cross-Site Scripting (XSS):
-Detects vulnerabilities where malicious JavaScript can be executed via user input.

-### Dependencies
+## Dependencies
-Dependencies are listed in the requirements.txt file.
-Example dependencies include:

-1. Flask (for backend framework)
-2. pytest (for testing backend functionality)
-3. Additional packages based on specific testing needs.
+The `requirements.txt` file specifies the Python dependencies:
+- Example dependencies (to be listed based on actual file content).

-## Contributing
+## Contributing Guidelines
-1. Fork this repository and create a feature branch for your changes.
+1. Fork the repository and create a feature branch for your changes.
-2. Commit your changes and ensure all tests pass.
+2. Make your changes and ensure all tests pass.
-3. Submit a pull request with a detailed description of your contribution.
+3. Submit a pull request with a detailed description of your changes.

+---

+## Overall purposes  for this project
+The user inputs Open API of their web application as a JSON file.
+The project's vulnerability is tested for following cyberattacking methods:
+1) Forceful browsing - attempt to get to forbidden resources by modyfying URL endpoints,
+2) SQL injection (including blind SQL injection) - coding SQL in user inputs, which may lead to accessing sensitive data by the hacker,
+3) Cross-Site Scripting (XSS) - coding JavaScript in user inputs.